girip11/productivity-tools/installation_instructions/intel_and_nvidia_gpus.md

 systemctl start graphical.target
 ```

 * But the drawback with this approach is all the windows/applications get closed.
-So we should not forget to save our work before executing this command.
-See if I can find another way to remove the nvidia_drm module.
+Use this as last resort.